Juan Gómez de Liaño: Dubai International Basketball Tournament

 In 2019, Gómez de Liaño played point guard alongside teammates Justin Brownlee, Lamar Odom, and was coached by Charles Tiu under the Mighty Sports team, who went far until the semi-final round.

 In 2020, Gómez de Liaño finally bagged the championship for Mighty Sports coached once again by Charles Tiu.
 His notable teammates were ex-NBA players Renaldo Balkman and Andray Blatche.

 PBA D-League

 In 2020, Gómez de Liaño played for a couple of games for Marinerong Pilipino before being called up for the Philippine national team.

 In 2022, Gómez de Liaño was awarded the MVP of the Aspirant's Cup while playing again for Marinerong Pilipino.
 He steered the team to the finals but eventually lost to the Eco Oil-La Salle Green Archers.

-Maharlika Pilipinas Basketball League (2021)
+Chooks-to-Go Pilipinas 3x3 (2021)

 Representing Nueva Ecija Rice Vanguards in his first 3x3 tournament, Gómez de Liaño was able to lead the team to the finals against the Philippine National Team under Chooks-to-Go.